Dr. Felix Lenders

 - Robust Optimization

 Felix studied mathematics and physics at Heidelberg University and the University of Toronto, Canada.
-He graduated from Heidelberg University with diplomas in both mathematics and physics in 2013.
-Since 2013 he works as PhD Student in the JRG Optimization of Uncertain Systems of Dr. Christian Kirches.
+He graduated from Heidelberg University with diplomas in both mathematics and physics in 2013, and a PhD in mathematics in 2018.
 A detailed CV is available upon request.